 Wait another week, and then do the exercise the fourth time.
 You’ll probably see that your answers will vary.
-It’s common especially if you listen to various music genres.
+It’s common, especially if you listen to various music genres.
 Now you are ready for some analysis of the data.
-You will be able to determine the bandwidth of your vibration with this data.
+You can determine the bandwidth of your vibration with this data.
 You’ll see how it changes based on the level of different emotions music triggers.

 “Deeply listening to music opens up new avenues of research I’d never even dreamed of.
 I feel from now on music should be an essential part of every analysis.” — Carl Jung